joao8991/pokemon-app/README.md

 - find a graphql API that has no limit of requests and a better performance in general

 ## What else could I do

+- could create pagination based on a route param, then the users could access a specific page and send the url with the page selected.
+Same thing for the search query.
+This would imply sending more details in the graphql request, props as limit, and offset.
+Where for page 1 would be limit:16 and offset:0, page 2 limit:16 offset:16, ...

+## Design improvements

+- install a UI Components Library like Chakra UI to have some components that improve UX, e.g. search bar with autofill and suggestion